-Students who have completed their 9th grade year and have earned a 90 or better in their content-specific grade level course have the opportunity to advance their coursework in the summer for specific courses in each department.
 Courses for advancement purposes do not receive high school credit nor do they receive credit toward the calculation of rank or GPA.

-To earn promotion through summer advancement, a coursework grade of 80% in an approved course AND at least a 75% on the District provided final are required.
-In order to advance into an Honors-level course in the 2024-25 school year through advancement, the Honors-level final must be taken in the summer.
-Students who earn 65-74% on the Honors final will be able to advance to the next course in the content sequence, but will be placed into the non-honors level.
+To earn promotion through summer advancement, a coursework grade of 80% in an approved course AND at least a 75% on the District provided end-of-course assessment are required.
+In order to advance into an Honors-level course in the 2025-2026 school year through advancement, the Honors-level end-of-course assessment must be taken in the summer.
+Students who earn 65-74% on the Honors end-of-course assessment will be able to advance to the next course in the content sequence, but will be placed into the non-honors level.
 No waivers and no exceptions to these guidelines are permitted for summer advancement courses.
 The general process and department requirements are found below.
 Students can begin requesting summer advancement as early as April 1.